rohitshukla11/Loops/README.md

-# Privacy-First AI Assistant
+# BetterHalf.ai

-A decentralized AI chatbot that enables secure conversations with privacy-first memory storage using Golem Base, NEAR Protocol, and advanced encryption.
+Your AI companion for life - a personalized AI assistant that understands your schedule, preferences, and lifestyle to provide tailored recommendations and support.
+Built with privacy-first design using Golem Base, NEAR Protocol, and advanced encryption.

 ## 🏗️ Architecture

 ### Core Components

-1. **Chat Interface**: Real-time AI conversation with privacy-first design
+1. **Personalized Chat Interface**: AI conversation tailored to your lifestyle and preferences
+2. **Calendar Integration**: Google Calendar analysis for schedule optimization and insights
-2. **Memory Storage**: Golem Base for decentralized conversation storage
+3. **Memory Storage**: Golem Base for decentralized conversation and learning storage
-3. **Blockchain Anchoring**: NEAR Protocol smart contracts for metadata and access control
+4. **Blockchain Anchoring**: NEAR Protocol smart contracts for metadata and access control
-4. **Encryption**: Randamu dcipher for threshold encryption and timelock policies
+5. **Encryption**: Randamu dcipher for threshold encryption and timelock policies
-5. **UI**: React/Next.js web application with NEAR wallet integration
+6. **UI**: React/Next.js web application with NEAR wallet integration
-6. **Optional**: OpenServ AI marketplace and NEAR Private ML SDK integration
+7. **Lifestyle Recommendations**: Personalized suggestions for meals, workouts, and daily optimization

 ### Technology Stack